Challenges and Opportunities for Transformative Therapeutic Development for Ovarian Cancer

 Travel Forms

-Travel forms are due 30 days prior to the start of the meeting to allow enough time to plan transportation.
+Travel forms are due 30 days prior to the start of the forum to allow enough time to plan transportation.

 To help reduce transportation costs, the Foundation tries to group travelers on shuttle vans rather than providing transportation for single travelers.
 The times below are not exclusive but represent times that we hope to have shuttles leave the airport.

-• Departures from the meeting venue - Sunday around 8 AM, 10 AM, and 12 PM
+• Departures from the venue at approximately 8:00 AM, 10:00 AM, and 12:00 PM

-San Francisco International Airport (SFO) is 2 hours from the meeting location without traffic.
+San Francisco International Airport (SFO) is 2 hours from the venue without traffic.
 The Foundation tries to prioritize International Flights and situations where flying into SFO is significantly cheaper than connecting to MRY.
 The times below are for guidance only, and depending on the volume of travelers, we may add an additional shuttle to and from the airport.

 TRAVEL FORMS DUE: